vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Javascript - If programming languages were credit cards, Javascript would have the simplest application, the easiest approval and carry the highest rate of compounding interest.
 See *technical debt*;

-Jenkins - A web application which basically wraps the linux shell in a GUI.
-It is the WordPress of DevOps.
+Jenkins - A web application which basically wraps the linux shell in a web GUI.
+It's the WordPress of DevOps.
 Like WordPress, Jenkins advertises a wide extensive functionality through a large plugins library.
-Also like WordPress, Jenkins will break upon the next update if you actually start using any its plugins.
-Jenkins will most likely be replaced by the DevOps equivalent of Jekyll within the next few years.
+Also like WordPress, Jenkins will break at the next update if you actually start using any of those plugins.
+Once the dev industry gets fed up, Jenkins will most likely be replaced by the DevOps equivalent of Jekyll.

 ## M ##